 Acts of Discrimination and Harassment

-Pratt prohibits discrimination and harassment by and against members of the Pratt Community, this includes faculty, staff, students, third-party vendors and visitors on the basis on protected categories or characteristic protected by applicable law.
+Pratt prohibits discrimination and harassment by and against members of the Pratt Community, this includes faculty, staff, students, third-party vendors and visitors on the basis of a protected category or characteristic protected by applicable law.

 Statistics